Blade Runner LIVE: Behind the Scenes of the Sci-Fi Event of the Year

 Alongside the gobsmacking cityscape vistas and panoramas, a huge part of Blade Runner’s appeal is in the soundtrack.
 Created by Greek maestro Vangelis, the Blade Runner score is an exotic mix of ethnic/world percussion and breathtaking, iconic synthesizer tones.
 Indeed, it’s hard to find a keyboard made since 1982 that doesn’t offer up a few ‘close but not quite’ Blade Runner presets.

 So it’s a big deal for movie fans and music fans.
 Imagine somebody having the idea of presenting this movie masterpiece on a huge screen, alongside live musicians recreating the score: wouldn’t that be incredible?
-That’s exactly what is being offered in Blade Runner LIVE, an event from Avex Classics International.
+Well, that’s exactly what is being offered in Blade Runner LIVE, an event from Avex Classics International.
 With the show touring the UK later this year, I reached out to Musical Director Pierre O’Reilly for a conversation about what’s involved in bringing such an ambitious undertaking to life.
 I wanted to know how they even started such a project, far less how they managed ot get the production pas the finish line!

-Pierre proved to be an excellent person to chat too, and was happy to go into detail about most parts of the process.
+Pierre proved to be an excellent person to chat to, and was happy to go into detail about most parts of the process.
 What was kept relatively secret were the minutiae regarding precise instrumentation.
 After all, it takes a ton of work to make Vangelis-worthy sounds happen in a live band context, and Avex are understandably reluctant to reveal too many secrets there!
-Still, you see as you read the piece that Pierre actually gives us loads of insights into how the sounds are recreated.
+Still, you'll see as you read the piece that Pierre actually gives us loads of insights into how the sounds are recreated.

 Interestingly, it seems that Pierre and Avex have reached inside my brain and found out all of my favourite movies: in addition to Blade Runner, they’ve also done live shows of Aliens and Terminator!
 You’ll hear about all this and more in our exclusive interview, right here…